silverstripe/cwp/docs/en/02_Features/01_Solr_search/01_Running_solr_locally.md

 Please read through the [Limitations and Acceptable Use Policy](configuration#limitations) of running Solr in the CWP infrastructure.

-Most importantly, CWP infrastructure does no permit customisations to `solrconfig.xml`, this is to ensure stability of the shared service.
+Most importantly, CWP infrastructure does not permit customisations to `solrconfig.xml`, this is to ensure stability of the shared service.
 While you can customise this file on your local development environment, these customisations will be ignored by the CWP Solr server, and the file restored to a version very similar to the default supplied by *fulltextsearch* module.

 ## Configuring